 Francisco Partners has raised nearly $17 billion in capital commitments across two oversubscribed funds.

-Investors in the two Francisco Partners funds Include Washington State Investment Board; Florida State Board of Administration; New York State Common Retirement Fund; Oregon Public Employees Retirement System; Indiana Public Employees Retirement System; and Pennsylvania State Employees Retirement System.
+Investors in the two Francisco Partners funds Include Washington State Investment Board; State Board of Administration of Florida; New York State Common Retirement Fund; Oregon Public Employees Retirement System; Indiana Public Retirement System; and Pennsylvania State Employees’ Retirement System.

 “Francisco Partners is a firm which focuses on constantly challenging ourselves to be better — better partners for our LP’s by providing transparency and superior returns, better at supporting our portfolio companies and better at understanding trends and opportunities as investors in the technology sector,” said Dipanjan “DJ” Deb, co-founder & CEO of Francisco Partners in a statement.

 Deb stressed that the firm is now challenged to deploy the capital and to improve on performance within a challenging tech environment.

 The firm over its more than two decades in experience has invested in or bought more than 400 technology companies.
 Recent acquisitions include Merative, which is formerly IBM’s healthcare data and analytics business, as well as Boomi, a cloud integration platform was bought from Dell.